Plan your 2023 Tax now 20% off New Clients

 Consider forming an LLC if you are fearful of personal risks to lawsuits arising from your business.
 For example, if you decide to open a storefront business that deals directly with the public, you may fret that your commercial liability insurance won’t fully cover your personal assets from potential slip-and-fall lawsuits or claims by your vendors for unpaid debts.
 Running your business as an LLC may ease your mind because it instantly offers you an additional layer of security against these and other possible claims against your business.

-New York LLC Costs:
+New York LLC Setup

 The S corporation business entity type is a corporation that comes with a special advantage: it has the limited liability of a corporation, but without the "double taxation" of income passed through to the shareholders.
 Prior to the acceptance of the LLC, the S corporation was the best vehicle to shield the owners while avoiding double taxation.
 The "S corporation advantage" allows a business owner to use the business losses—such as those incurred during the startup phase—on their personal returns as deductions.
 S corporations can also provide savings for their owners on self-employment or Social Security/Medicare taxes along with the FICA (Federal Insurance Contributions Act) tax.